-If you are always up for discovering new ways to get your skin looking glowy, smooth, and pretty much flawless, then glycolic acid may very well be the secret ingredient you need in your routine to achieve this.
+If you are always up for discovering new ways to get your skin clear, smooth, and glowing, glycolic acid may be the secret ingredient you need in your routine to achieve this.

 What Is Glycolic Acid?

 Glycolic acid is a type of alpha-hydroxy acid (AHA) and a colorless, odorless, and hygroscopic crystalline solid that is highly soluble in water.

 Known for its small molecular size, glycolic acid is naturally derived from sugar crops such as sugarcane, pineapple, and unripe grapes, making it a naturally occurring substance.

 As an active compound, it’s often included in skincare formulations due to its ability to penetrate the skin easily and address various skin concerns.